 Check it out: www.getepic.com

 2. International Children's Library

-This site may not be the prettiest, but it offers all kids of books for kids.
-The site breaks the stories available down by age, book length, and topic.
-This makes it really easy to find exactly what your readers may like.
+This site may not be the prettiest, but it offers all kinds of books for kids.
+The site breaks the available stories by age, book length, and topic.
+This makes it easy to find exactly what your readers may like.